sohn3363/sohn3363.github.io/docs/index.md

 ---
 layout: default
-title: Index
+title: Object Detection
 nav_exclude: true
 ---

-# Read The Docs Theme for Jekyll and GitHub Pages
+# Object Detection

 This is a port of the
 [Read The Docs](https://sphinx-rtd-theme.readthedocs.io) theme to